rks-031/placement-iiit-IE/docs/tutorial-extras/Quanitphi.md

 ## 3.2

 1. Introduce yourself.
-2. Internship based questions- What business solutions did your startup provide.
+2. Internship based questions- What business solutions did your startup provide?
 3. Puzzle.
-4. How would you compete with CSE students in a tech based company.
+4. How would you compete with CSE students in a tech based company?
 5. Any questions for us? - Ask something from the PPT(Pre Placement Talk)/ give inputs for the company.

 ### Round 4: HR Interview